Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/overview.md

 ```
 curl -X POST https://api.nexmo.com/beta/messages \
-  -H 'Authorization: Basic base64(API_KEY:API_SECRET)'\
+     -u 'API_KEY:API_SECRET' \
      -H 'Content-Type: application/json' \
      -H 'Accept: application/json' \
      -d $'{
 	      "from": { "type": "sms", "number": "FROM_NUMBER" },
 	      "to": { "type": "sms", "number": "TO_NUMBER" },
 	      "message": {
 	        "content": {
 		      "type": "text",
 		      "text": "This is an SMS sent from the Messages API"
 	    }
    }
 }'
 ```

 In the above example you will need to:

-1. Replace `FROM_NUMBER` and `TO_NUMBER` in the code above with suitable phone numbers in E.164 format, for example, 447700900000.
+1. Replace `API_KEY` and `API_SECRET` with your Nexmo API_KEY and API_SECRET respectively.
+These can be obtained from your Dashboard.
-2. Replace `base64(API_KEY:API_SECRET)` with the correct Base64 encoded string.
-Further information on how to do this can be found in the [Header-based API Key and Secret Authentication documentation](/concepts/guides/authentication#header-based-api-key-secret-authentication).
+2. Replace `FROM_NUMBER` and `TO_NUMBER` with suitable phone numbers in E.164 format, for example, 447700900000.

 The example code will return the message ID and an SMS will be sent to the number specified.